Hazard Communication Standard Final Rule

 - Labels: Chemical manufacturers and importers must provide a label that includes a signal word, pictogram, hazard statement, and precautionary statement for each hazard class and category.

-- Safety Data Sheets: The new format requires 16 specific sections, ensuring consistency in presentation of important protection information.
+- Safety Data Sheets: The new format requires 16 specific sections, ensuring consistency in the presentation of important protection information.

 - Information and training: To facilitate understanding of the new system, the new standard requires that workers be trained by December 1, 2013 on the new label elements and safety data sheet format, in addition to the current training requirements.